ihmeuw-scicomp/jobmon/docsource/core_concepts.rst

 DAGs, Nodes, and Tasks
 ======================
-These concepts are inter-related and there are unavoidable "forward references".
+These concepts are interrelated and there are unavoidable "forward references".
 They are introduced in order below, and then tied together with an example.